 Below: 1st photo - The stems are green to reddish, typically reddish as the base and green under the bracts.
 2nd photo - The underside of the leaf shows the fine vein pattern an the paler color due to very fine hair.

 Notes: Of the two Trilliums covered here only T. sessile (Toadshade) was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-She had also noted it in bloom back in 1939.
+She had also noted it in bloom back in 1939 and planted it in 1946 and '56.
+Eloise Butler had first planted it in Oct.
+1920 with plants sourced from Gillett's Nursery in Southwick, MA.
 T. cuneatum arrived later.
 Cary George reported planting it in 1993.
 Neither are native to Minnesota but are native to a number of states east and in the SE of the US.
 They are not found in Canada.
-Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflora and T. nivale.
+Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflorum and T. nivale.

 Toadshade Lore: In Native lore the boiled root is said to have been used by women as a love potion.
 A portion was dropped into the food of the desired man and you waited for the results.
 There is a hilarious story in Laura Martin's book (Ref. #25) of a young girl desiring the Chief's son.
 She boils the root but on the way to put it in the food of the young man, she trips, and the root falls in the food of an old ugly fellow.
 When he eats the food he subsequently follows the girl around camp begging her to marry him.